 Adaptogens—suddenly, they’re in everything from your superfood smoothie to your plant-based protein bar to your Chilean dark chocolate.
 Known to be great natural herbs for anxiety, they must be good for you.
 But what the heck are they?

+Adaptogens can help you, well, adapt to daily stress.
 Let’s say you have a day where you’re running around non-stop.
 You go from the gym to daycare to work to the grocery store to your daughter’s softball game.
-The next day, you’re so tired you can’t formulate a sentence.
-Adaptogens can restore your energy levels.
+The next day, you’re so tired you can barely form a sentence.
+Adaptogens can restore your energy levels after a stressful day.

 Or maybe you spent an evening responding to Facebook messages, scrolling through your news feed and shopping for hiking boots online.
 Then when bedtime rolls around, all that screen time has you feeling anxious and wired rather than restful.
-Adaptogens can calm you down.
+Adaptogens such as ashwagandha can calm you down.

 When something stressful happens (like a semi-truck cuts you off on the highway or none of your Facebook friends like the picture you posted of yourself shirtless on the beach), your nervous system releases epinephrine and norepinephrine, chemicals that kick your fight or flight response into gear and trigger your HPA axis.
 Your HPA axis releases stress hormones like cortisol, and before you know it, your body’s hormonal balance is out of whack.
 But adaptogens can shield the HPA axis from the effects of stress and keep your body (and cortisol levels) in balance.